About Giving Voice and the benefits of singing

 What are the benefits of singing for people with dementia?

-At Giving Voice, we believe in the power of music to help people with Alzheimer’s and other forms of dementia live well.
+“At Giving Voice, we believe in the power of music to help people with Alzheimer’s and other forms of dementia live well.
 Through singing, we can create connection and wellbeing.
-Not just in our own community but here in the Greater Minneapolis-St. Paul area here in Minnesota, but across the world.

 Although listening to music has many wonderful benefits, making music is even more beneficial.
 When we sing, we are actively making music.

-We are active participants in the music experience.
+In a chorus, we are active participants in the music experience.

 Music can be uplifting, calming, and improve mood.
 Music can stimulate cognition and mental alertness in the brain.
 Singing also has these benefits, but it also requires us to think, listen, and learn.